altruios/namshubettulpa/public/namshubettuple/redeye.md

 ~Like his face.~
 ~He wasn't moving anymore - but he was still breathing.~ ~The creature was climbing up now.~
-*She dragged kent over to the other side of the small gear.*
+*She dragged Kent over to the other side of the small gear.*
 *She felt the lurch again and she jumped with all her strength.*
 ~With Kent - the navigator - in tow.~
 *She flew over the edge just as the alien climbed fully atop the gear.*